-- Write to us at The NewstrAid Benevolent Fund, Suites 1 & 2, Thremhall Estate, Start Hill, Bishop’s Stortford, CM22 7TD.
+- Write to us at The NewstrAid Benevolent Fund, Suite 2, Thremhall Estate, Start Hill, Bishop’s Stortford, CM22 7TD.

 - Contact us via our web site at www.newstraid.org.uk

 You also have the right to complain about our use of your personal data.
-You can contact the Information Commissioner’s Office via their website: http:/ico.org.uk/concerns/ or by calling 0303 123 1113
+You can contact the Information Commissioner’s Office via their website: https://ico.org.uk/make-a-complaint/ or by calling 0303 123 1113

 Links to other web sites